Looking for your Atlanta Building ID? Please email email@example.com

 Benchmarking is the process of determining the levels of energy and water consumed at a property over the course of a year.
 The City of Atlanta’s initiative will require all covered non-city properties that exceed 50,000 gross square feet in total combined floor areas to be benchmarked by November 15th, 2016.
-Covered non-city-owned properties that exceed 25,000 gross square feet in total combined floor area must be benchmarked no later than June 1, 2017.
+Covered non-city-owned properties that exceed 25,000 gross square feet in total combined floor area must be benchmarked beginning June 1, 2017.

 All covered municipal properties buildings that exceed 10,000 gross square feet in total combined floor areas will be benchmarked no later than November 15th, 2016.

 The building owner or condominium association is responsible for reporting.
-Non-residential tenants must, if asked, supply necessary information to the owner or association.
+Non-residential tenants must, if asked, supply the necessary information to the owner or association.
 Square footage is determined per the gross floor area listed in Office of Sustainability records.

 So what’s required?

 |Who/What||Building owner inputs consumption||Building owner submits 12 months of data to municipality||If the ABID* ends in the same digit as the year, contract professional services||Contract professional services if desired|

 *ABID: Atlanta Building ID number.
 ABIDs are randomly assigned so that only 10% of buildings will require assessments in any given year.

 Due dates for benchmarking and assessments follow the 2016 calendar in subsequent years.
 Commercial buildings 25,000 – 49,999 square feet in gross floor area will begin benchmarking and assessments in 2017.